• Review

 # Work with % change instead (return from high to high)

-'DayOfWeek'] = df.index.day_name()
+df['DayOfWeek'] = df.index.day_name()

 df['PctReturn'] = df.Close.pct_change()*100

-= df.groupby('DayOfWeek')['PctReturn'].agg(['median','std'])
+weekday_change = df.groupby('DayOfWeek')['PctReturn'].agg(['median','std'])

 # Nicer plot

-= weekday_change.reindex(['Monday', 'Tuesday', 'Wednesday', 'Thursday', 'Friday', 'Saturday', 'Sunday'])
+weekday_change = weekday_change.reindex(['Monday', 'Tuesday', 'Wednesday', 'Thursday', 'Friday', 'Saturday', 'Sunday'])

 plt.bar(

-weekday_change[=weekday_change['std'], # uncomment me.
+yerr=weekday_change['std'], # uncomment me.

-yerr# error_kw=dict(ecolor='red', elinewidth=2)
+# error_kw=dict(ecolor='red', elinewidth=2)

-)'BTC\nMedian Percentage Return by Day of Week')
+plt.title('BTC\nMedian Percentage Return by Day of Week')

-plt.title("Median Percentage Change (%)"); plt.ylabel(
+plt.ylabel("Median Percentage Change (%)");

 Resampling

-is driven by the index.
+Aggregating time series data by a new time period is often called resampling.
+The method resample, designed for Pandas data frames with a Datetime is driven by the index.
 In the following example, I apply this method to get the average weekly open price of Bitcoin.

-= df['Open'].resample('W').mean() df_w_open
+df_w_open = df['Open'].resample('W').mean()

 The same can be done to aggregate the data by month.
 Note that the series is indexed by the Sundays (even when they are not included in the actual data), this is just how pandas does weekly resampling by default.